imagej/imagej.github.io/pages/How_to_set_up_and_populate_an_update_site.md

 ![Upload-to-update-site.png](Upload-to-update-site.png
 "Upload-to-update-site.png")

-{% capture includecontent %} The *Upload to <update site name>* option is only available if you entered your [wiki credentials](#Start_the_updater_and_check_your_update_site "wikilink") and no other changes are pending.
-Be aware that the password for the update site [*is not* your Wiki password](Update_site_FAQ#How_do_I_set_a_password_for_my_personal_update_site.3F "wikilink").
+{% include sidebox-right content='The ""Upload to <update site name>"" option is only available if you entered your [wiki credentials](#Start_the_updater_and_check_your_update_site "wikilink") and no other changes are pending.
+Be aware that the password for the update site [""is not"" your Wiki password](Update_site_FAQ#How_do_I_set_a_password_for_my_personal_update_site.3F "wikilink").
 This is to avoid potentially corrupting your ImageJ installation.
-If the Upload option is not available, select the *View changes* view and resolve any pending changes - e.g. by updating or reverting to **Keep as-is**. {% endcapture %}
+If the Upload option is not available, select the ""View changes"" view and resolve any pending changes - e.g. by updating or reverting to """Keep as-is""".' %}

-{% include info-box content=includecontent %}

 ### Modifying Dependencies